 Printing on Paper

-Using Japanese vintage paper and washi (rice paper) to create Asian style greeting cards.
+Using Japanese vintage paper and washi (rice paper) to create Botanical printed art for the wall.

 Mayumi has always enjoyed working with her hands to blend imagination into her creations.
-She loves learning traditional craft techniques - Ikebana, silver jewelry, ceramic art, sewing, color dying with mushroom, and knitting.
+She loves learning traditional craft techniques - Ikebana, silver jewelry, ceramic art, sewing, dying with mushroom, and knitting.
 Fiber art is a natural progression and botanical printing is bringing together all of the handicraft skills she developed in the past.
 Her inspiration comes from art, nature, and simply looking at flowers and plants wherever she goes.
-Mayumi first learned the technique of botanical printing from Monique Risch.
-Since then, she has been creating with both existing and newly discovered natural dye techniques.
+After learning the technique of botanical printing, Mayumi has been experimenting with the combination of traditional and newly discovered natural dye techniques.
 As a modern craft, botanical printing is a constant cycle of learning and experimentation, yet it can never be fully controlled.
 Just like nature.

 Her latest series is a combination of mushroom dye and botanical prints.